18 December 2012

 Meanwhile again, some guerillas try to assassinate the president.
 When they are afraid that they might be caught, they take some small children hostage

-The story could have been condescending, but the film really pokes fun at supposedly advanced civilization.
+The story could have been condescending, but the film really pokes fun at supposedly advanced civilisation.
 The gentle bushman society is portrayed as ideal, and Xi adjusts well as he learns about life outside his home and the ways of white people.

 I was surprised at how much I liked this film.
 It was very well done despite having been made on quite a low budget; it was a surprise hit in 1980, apparently.